awslabs/dgl-ke/docs/source/install.rst

 ----------------------------------

 This topic explains how to install DGL-KE.
-We recommend installing DGL-KE by using ``pip`` and from source.
+We recommend installing DGL-KE by using ``pip`` and from the source.

 System requirements
 ^^^^^^^^^^^^^^^^^^^^^^^